Steps to Design JDBC Applications in Java

 Line2: A user-defined class “AccountStoringApplication” is defined here.

 - This JDBC application is a standalone application.

 - Every standalone application should have a main method in java.

 - To encapsulate the main method, the class “AccountStoringApplication ” is defined here.

-Line 4 & 5: the main method is defined as it is standalone JDBC application.
+Line 4 & 5: the main method is defined as is standalone JDBC application.